A7medAbdien/Sen/README.md

 Poses can change as ARCore improves its understanding of its own position and its environment -> anchor

-What is frame in camera?
-Camera Framing Definition

 Camera framing is the placement and position of the subjects in your shots.
 Shots are all about composition.
 Rather than pointing the camera at the subject, you need to compose an image

 ## Project 1.2: Build an app that when detect the image shows the distance